SAP-samples/btp-cap-multitenant-saas/docu/4-expert/-CloudFoundry-/custom-domain-usage/README.md

 [<img src="./images/SubDom_dyn.png" width="300" />](./images/SubDom_dyn.png?raw=true)

 Okay, so how can the above setup be improved to achieve an enterprise-ready setup with a fully flexible consumer subdomain based on a custom domain owned by the provider like **susaas.com** or **susaas.sap-demo.com**?
-Well, This is exactly what you will learn in this part of the **Expert Scope**.
+Well, This is exactly what you will learn in this part of the **Expert Features**.

 > **Important** - The [**SAP Custom Domain Service**](https://discovery-center.cloud.sap/serviceCatalog/custom-domain?service_plan=custom-domain) can only be added as **paid plan** in **PAYG** or **CPEA** accounts.
 Please check the respective pricing details ([click here](https://discovery-center.cloud.sap/serviceCatalog/custom-domain?service_plan=custom-domain&region=all&commercialModel=cloud&tab=service_plan)) before adding and using this service in your SAP BTP account.